RNA Dynamics and Interactions Revealed through Atomistic Simulations: RNA MOLECULES ARE NOT ALONE

 Due to their high charge density, divalent cations such as \ce{Mg^2+} or \ce{Ca^2+} pose significant challenges for atomistic simulations.
 Because of polarization effects, it is unlikely that classical, point-charge additive force fields can be tuned to describe divalent ions with sufficient accuracy \cite{liebl_development_2023}.
 Nevertheless, improvements can be made within the limited classical force fields, and mitigate the over-binding artifacts often observed for cations parameterized in bulk conditions.
 Possible strategies include electronic-continuum-correction charge rescaling \cite{puyo-fourtine_amber-ol15-ecc_2025}, modified Lennard-Jones combination rules for ion-RNA atom pairs \cite{grotz_optimized_2021,grotz_magnesium_2022}, more expressive LJ potentials with an additional $r^{-4}$ attractive term \cite{koca_findik_binding_2024} or multi-site models \cite{peng_developing_2021}.

 Among metal cations, \ce{Mg^2+} is an outlier in terms of ligand exchange kinetics, with first-shell water residence on the microsecond time scale and transition from outer- to inner-sphere coordination from the micro- to the millisecond time scales.
 It is thus extremely challenging to obtain the equilibrium distribution of inner-sphere bound \ce{Mg^2+} on biomolecules and such goal is often precluded \cite{ cruz-leon_hofmeister_2020,mainan_magnesium_2024,puyo-fourtine_amber-ol15-ecc_2025} unless one uses targeted enhanced sampling methods such as biased MD \cite{languin-cattoen_predicting_2024} or grand canonical Monte Carlo \cite{kognole_contributions_2020,sengul_influence_2023,baral_grand_2024}.
 Alternatively, a recent hybrid strategy termed dynamic counterion-condensation was used to model outer-sphere \ce{Mg^2+} explicitly, while treating solvent and monovalent ions implicitly \cite{ramachandran_dynamic_2022,mainan_magnesium_2024}.
-Inner-sphere \ce{Mg^2+} ions were taken into account with ad hoc contact-based potential energy terms, hence requiring prior knowledge of the native structure.
+Inner-sphere \ce{Mg^2+} ions were modeled with ad hoc contact-based potential energy terms, hence requiring prior knowledge of the native structure.
 Despite this limitation, the authors were able to support the crucial role of \ce{Mg^2+} in stabilizing intermediates on RNA folding pathways \cite{mainan_magnesium_2024} and modulating native fold breathing dynamics \cite{ramachandran_dynamic_2022}.

-Simulations combining transition path sampling with deep neural networks have helped understanding the binding pathway to the phosphate backbone \cite{neumann_artificial_2022}.
-By expanding the search space for Lennard-Jones parameters and allowing for custom RNA--ion combination rules, Grotz and coworkers have developed a model, microMg, that reproduce kinetic properties alongside the usual thermodynamic and geometric features \cite{grotz_optimized_2021}.
+Simulations combining transition path sampling with deep neural networks elucidated the binding pathway to the phosphate backbone \cite{neumann_artificial_2022}.
+By broadening the Lennard-Jones parameter search and customizing RNA--ion rules, Grotz and coworkers have developed a model, microMg, that reproduces kinetic properties alongside the usual thermodynamic and geometric features \cite{grotz_optimized_2021}.
 Conveniently, they also found a set of parameters, nanoMg, whose faster shell-exchange dynamics in the nanosecond range can be leveraged.